 - Time—Students must be a United States citizen/permanent resident, on an F-1 student visa, or on another temporary visa that provides work authorization, and have completed one full academic year per official U.S. regulations.
 One academic year is a completion of two full-time academic semesters.
 Exceptions to the one year requirement can differ based on many factors including second degree status, return from Optional Practical Training (OPT), reinstatement, and many more.
-Due to the varying number of factors, please meet with an International Center adviser regarding your individual case.
+Due to the varying number of factors, please meet with an Office of Global Services adviser regarding your individual case.

 - Grade-Point Average—Students must be in good academic status to apply for an internship and continuously maintain good academic status to continue doing the internship.*